BouzidiImen/Social_media_Prediction_depression/README.md

 This is a sample of the dataset is:
 <div> <img src="Screenshots/ImageSample.png" alt="Image sample" width="800" height="400" align="center"> </div>

-Images can be loaded as shown in the project sheet cheat.
+Images can be loaded as shown in <a href="Project Cheat Sheet.ipynb"> Project Cheat Sheet</a>.
 ### Textual Data:
 Textual data was collected from Twitter users sharing their posts publicly using Twitter Intelligence Tool.
 Overall, I got 5460 tweet.